 Academic and academic-related staff must ensure that students they supervise are aware of the following:

-- A student should only use personal data for a College-related purpose with the knowledge and express consent of an appropriate member of academic staff (normally, for a postgraduate, this would be the supervisor, and for an undergraduate the person responsible for teaching the relevant class/course).
+- A student should only use personal data for a College-related purpose with the knowledge and express written consent of an appropriate member of academic staff (normally, for a postgraduate, this would be the supervisor, and for an undergraduate, the person responsible for teaching the relevant class/course).